 A serving of einkorn wheat is around ¼ a cup before cooking, which turns into about ½ a cup after cooking.

-However, as long as you don’t eat many more sources of carbohydrates throughout the day, you can still fit a serving of einkorn wheat into your keto meal plan.
+However, as long as you don’t eat many more sources of carbohydrates throughout the day, you can still fit a serving of Einkorn wheat into your keto meal plan.

-You can bake einkorn wheat into keto-friendly bread, but it won’t be gluten-free.
+You can bake Einkorn wheat into keto-friendly bread, but it won’t be gluten-free.

 12. Popcorn